google/clusterfuzz/docs/production-setup/setting_up_bots.md

 You can configure a cluster of bots on [Google Compute Engine] by modifying the configuration file `$CONFIG_DIR/gce/clusters.yaml`.
 The clusters definition is in the `<your project id>/clusters` attribute of this yaml file.
-Here are example definitions for [preemptible] and regular Linux bots:
+Below are example definitions for [preemptible] and regular Linux bots:

 ```bash